 INTRODUCTION Learning & Personality

 Dr. Xxxxx : It’s actually fairly easy to understand why children do badly at school – if you know what you are looking for.
-In a world of science, where everything that happens has a reason, we are all too willing to accept that children failing at school -is just bad luck – a type of magic if you will.
+But strangely, in a world of science, where everything that happens has a reason, we are all too willing to accept that children failing at school -is just bad luck – a type of magic if you will.

 New Ideas like Paill Spectrum always take a long time to gain acceptance.

 Goo : I remember you telling me how you have seen children on very basic treatments go from the bottom of the class to the top of the class over 2 years.

 Dr. Xxxxx : Yes.
 You’re most likely to see this type of success in the younger age groups, but the success can be very spectacular indeed- if the intervention is done in the nick of time.

 Yes I have seen kids go from the bottom of the class to the top of the class.
 Yes I have seen kids go from being the worst behaved child in the class to the one winning all the awards for good behaviour.
 Yes I have seen children with severe learning disorders/ ?Aspergers disorder in the autism spectrum, go from being unable to speak and unable to socialise – to smiling, interacting happily with classmates and family members, and beginning to speak in sentences.
 (Most spectacularly one patient over about 5 months comes to mind.
 An incredible transition.
 A transition from Lifelong vegetable to average kid in a few months, using very simple interventions.
 Though interventions with very specific organic molecular biomechanical effects).

 Paill Spectrum affects children's learning and socialisation and their psychosexual development as well.